Micron Memory Japan: History

 On April 22, 2010, Elpida announced it had developed the world's first four-gigabit DDR3 SDRAM.
 Based on a 40 nm process, this DRAM was said to use about thirty percent less power compared to two 40 nm process two-gigabit DDR3 SDRAMs.
 It was to operate at both standard DDR3 1.5 V and 1.35 V to further reduce power consumption.

 In July 2011, Elpida announced that it planned to raise $987 million by selling shares and bonds.
 In August 2011, Elpida claimed to be the first memory maker to begin sampling 25 nm DRAMs.

 On February 27, 2012, Elpida filed for bankruptcy.

 With liabilities of 448 billion yen (US$5.5 billion), the company's bankruptcy was Japan's largest since Japan Airlines bankrupted in January 2010.
 The company suffered from both strong yen and a sharp drop of DRAM prices as a result of stagnant demand of personal computers and disruption of computer production caused by flooding of HDD factories in Thailand.
 DRAM prices plunged to a record low in 2011 as the price of the benchmark DDR3 2-gigabit DRAM declined 85%.
 Elpida was the third largest DRAM maker, held 18 percent of the market by revenue in 2011.

 On March 28, 2012, Elpida was delisted from the Tokyo Stock Exchange.
 At the time, Elpida was one of the suppliers of SDRAM components for the A6 processor in the Apple iPhone 5.

 In February 2013, Tokyo court and Elpida creditors approved an acquisition by Micron Technology.

 The company became a fully owned subsidiary of Micron Technology on July 31, 2013.

 Effective February 28, 2014, Elpida changed its name to Micron Memory Japan and Elpida Akita changed its name to Micron Akita, Inc.

+In August 2017, an agreement was signed with Power Technology Inc. for the acquisition of the majority stakes in Micron Akita, Inc. as well as Tera Probe Inc. from Micron Technology Inc.

+In September 2022, the Japanese government provided Micron Technology Inc. a subsidy of $320 million for the development of advanced memory chips at the Hiroshima plant.
+In May 2023, it was announced that Micron Technology would invest up to $3.7 billion for extreme ultraviolet (EUV) technology with support from the Japanese government.
+In October 2023, the government once again approved a $1.3 billion subsidy for the Hiroshima chip factory.